-The idea behind seeking high rankings is that most of the web surfers tend to only pay attention to the first few search results, which is why these primary positions are important for attracting more traffic to a website and thus important for search engine optimization.
+The idea behind seeking high rankings is that most web surfers tend to only pay attention to the first few search results, which is why these primary positions are important for attracting more traffic to a website and thus important for search engine optimization.

 Google PageRank appeared to be the first algorithm written for a new type of search engine by Larry Page and Sergey Brin at Stanford in 1996, two years before they founded their worldwide famous company.
 The name of the algorithm has a well-formed pun accumulating both the concept of a web page and one of its developers’ names.

-There are other secondary tools embedded in Google Search engine that make the whole PageRank’s job even more accurate, but we should not underestimate the possibilities this ranking algorithm alone is capable of.
-Apart from being the first algorithm introduced by the company, it also happened to become the fundamental part of other Google-based search tools as well as most discussed Google’s feature among the internet community.
+There are other secondary tools embedded in the Google Search engine that make the whole PageRank’s job even more accurate, but we should not underestimate the possibilities this ranking algorithm alone is capable of.
+Apart from being the first algorithm introduced by the company, it also happened to become the fundamental part of other Google-based search tools as well as the most discussed Google feature among the internet community.

 How does PageRank actually work?

-Google PageRank’s algorithm performs relevance measuring of each element included in hyperlinked data set through the process of numerical weighting which allows for defining a relative “importance” of particular internet pages.
+Google PageRank’s algorithm performs relevance measuring of each element included in hyperlinked data set through the process of numerical weighting which allows for defining the relative “importance” of particular internet pages.
 Numerical weighting is performed in such a way that some elements will eventually be given more priority as opposed to others.
 As a result, some pages on the same website can be ranked higher than others.
 The resulting weight of the given page (or element E) will then be presented as the PageRank of E or PR (E).

-PageRank’s mathematical algorithm is originally based on webgraph principles, presenting all webpages as nodes and directed links as their edges.
+PageRank’s mathematical algorithm is originally based on web graph principles, presenting all webpages as nodes and directed links as their edges.
 Authority pages, such as those having top-level domains, are considered to get higher rank values from the algorithm than hub pages, and higher overall relevance, accordingly.
 Additional hyperlinks to a page will be regarded as bonus votes during PageRank’s analysis.
 Thus, a page having the most of incoming links from as many highly ranked pages as possible will itself get a high rank.

 This algorithm is often exposed to criticism, as it accepts the possibility of granting a high rank to a web page that has no actual relevance or authority in terms of its content.
 That is why numerous studies are still being conducted in order to find a way to ignore incoming links to pages having falsely influenced PageRanks.

-At its core, Google PageRank assigns probability to each analyzed element in the data set that a user is likely to click on a link that will eventually lead him to a given web page.
+At its core, Google PageRank assigns a probability to each analyzed element in the data set that a user is likely to click on a link that will eventually lead him to a given web page.
 Such probability distribution is said to be evenly divided among all web documents at the starting point of the algorithm’s analysis.
-Furthermore, PageRank goes through a set of periodic passes (or iterations) in order to assign the exact value to each element of the set thus approaching to the real page value.
+Furthermore, PageRank goes through a set of periodic passes (or iterations) in order to assign the exact value to each element of the set thus approaching the real page value.
 So, if a page has a PageRank of 0.5, that means that it has a 50% chance that a user will randomly get to it by clicking on a random link.

-As a basic example, we will take pages A, B, C, and D as the elements included in the PageRank’s data set.
+As a basic example, we will take pages A, B, C, and D as the elements included in PageRank’s data set.
 According to the original PageRank theory, the total PageRank value for all web pages can get the maximum value of 1 (more precisely – any value from 0 to 1).
 If to assume that the total value of pages A, B, C, and D equals 1, then the PageRank of each separate page will be 0.25.
 Now, we should connect these pages by distributing corresponding backlinks among them.
 Let’s say, page B has outbound links to pages C and A, page D has outbound links to pages B, C, and A, and page C has an outbound link to page A. As a result, all pages give equal shares of their value to other page or pages except for A which has no backlinks at all.
-Because page A does not lose its original value of 0.25 but also receives more shares from all its neighboring pages, it eventually increases its total value to 0.458 thus getting the higher general relevance.
+Because page A does not lose its original value of 0.25 but also receives more shares from all its neighboring pages, it eventually increases its total value to 0.458 thus getting higher general relevance.

 Mathematically speaking, this whole calculation process can be presented in the following equation: